magbenji/summary/index.md

 **With strong social distancing** our predictions suggest that ventilators will be overwhelmed if no social distancing effort are put in place.
 If Idaho slows the spread by 60% (such as by shutting schools, isolating Covid-19 cases, and *xxxx*) then ventilators would be available in Idaho (not necessarily) for the majority of the time.

-**Opinions of Idaho Covid Response Team**
+**Overall summary**
 The number of cases reported in Idaho likely has a delay, such that it may take several days for a person with Covid-19 who is tested to be officially confirmed and reported.
 This means that any intervention will also have a delay in reducing the number of cases in Idaho.
 If there is a week-long delay between testing and results, it will take one week before the results of any intervention can start to be seen.
 As the current growth of Covid-19 is exponential, a one-week delay (for instance) would result in the actual numbers in Idaho being much, much, higher than what is reported.
 Given this exponential growth we suggest a period of social distancing while the extent of Covid-19 in Idaho is determined.

-The first cases of Covid-19 in Idaho were observed after other states were infected.
-By tracking the number of cases reported by state we may be able to see how well different intervention strategies have worked elsewhere in the US.

 One suggestion that balances the demands of economics and health is to have a (hopefully short) period of strong social distancing while mass testing is ramped up to large levels.
 This would allow health workers to determine where Covid-19 is, and ensure infected cases were isolated.
 This period would allow researchers and healthworkers to determine how widespread and severe Covid-19 is in Idaho.
 After this period of strong social distancing a period of relaxed social distancing measures could be implemented, ramping up to strong social distancing as needed (if the number of cases was at risk of exceeding hospital demand).

 If people who are likely immune (based on prior exposure or serology) are not infections, there is no reason for these people to not  get back to normal economic activity.
 PCR tests and serology (once available) will indicate how many people are likely immune from this current Covid-19 virus.

+The first cases of Covid-19 in Idaho were observed after other states were infected.
+By tracking the number of cases reported by state we may be able to see how well different intervention strategies have worked elsewhere in the US.

 For more accurate future prediction, *what do we want* Providing more detailed information on who is infected by Covid-19 (e.g., age, gender, comorbidities) will help future predictions be more accurate.